 Check your BMI to see if you meet any of these requirements.

 Don’t meet these qualifications?
 The FDA recently expanded the use of the LAP-BAND® or REALIZE® band procedures.
 So if you have a BMI between 30 and 35 with medical problems, you may still qualify.
 Unfortunately, insurance companies do not cover the procedure for people in this category.
 Visit Insurance and Payment Options to understand your choices.
+Or visit our Medical Weight Loss page to learn about our medically supervised weight loss program.

 2. Are you dedicated to lifestyle change and follow-up?
 Weight loss surgery is not a quick fix.
 Long-term success depends on your commitment to changing your lifestyle and keeping with your schedule of follow-up visits.
 The New Jersey Bariatric Center’s multidisciplinary team of health care professionals, including psychologists, dietitians and exercise specialists, supports you through the initial post-surgical period and beyond.